Filter by topic: Minnesota ABLE Plan | Minnesota College Savings Plan | Minnesota Secure Choice Retirement Program | Performance

 Minnesota College Savings 529 Plan Investment Options

-The Static Options provide investors with a broad selection of asset classes to create their own portfolios based on their desired risk and return profile.
+The Static Investment Options provide investors with a broad selection of asset classes to create their own portfolios based on their desired risk and return profile.
 The Static Options are:

 Minnesota Secure Choice Retirement Program